rochellew/CSCI-1250-F21-Code-Examples/Using Classes & Objects/README.md

 **Note** : This formula is INCLUSIVE of the maximum value.

 Let's do a specific example.
-I want a random number in the range of 50 - 75.
+I want a random number in the range of 50 &ndash; 75.
 The code to generate this number is shown below.
 Assume I have created a class and `main` method header as well as imported & created a `Random` object reference variable.

 ```java
 // Formula